StefanSchroeder/Gxsm3-book/docs/07_Gxsm-3.0-Visual.md

     scan window or automatically calculated to fit a selected rectangular area.

+*Horizontal*

 :   shifts the lines, so that their average is zero.

+*Periodic*

-:   works like , but the available colors are used periodically
+:   works like *Direct*, but the available colors are used
-    repeating (mapping: linear Z transform as in modulo number of colors).
+    periodically repeating (mapping: linear Z transform as in *Direct* modulo number of colors).
+GXSMNoteThe periodic mode is only via. pop up menu accessible.

+*Logarithmic*

 :   a logarithmic scaling can be applied to data.
 It used for very high
     dynamic data such as diffraction data (e.g. SPA--LEED or XRD) where